List of The Blacklist characters: Harold Cooper

-By Season 2, Cooper regained consciousness, but is revealed to have an inoperable brain tumor in the episode "T. Earl King VI".
+By season 2, Cooper regained consciousness, but has an inoperable brain tumor in the episode "T. Earl King VI".
 With the help of his friend, Attorney General Connolly, he entered an experimental drug trial.
-However, he has had to compromise his ethics and perform various morally dubious tasks for Connolly to stay in his favor and remain in the trial.
-He confronts Connolly, who admits that he has been manipulating him on behalf of the Cabal.
+He has had to compromise his ethics, though, and perform various morally dubious tasks for Connolly to stay in his favor and remain in the trial.
+He confronts Connolly, who admits that he has been manipulating him on behalf of the cabal.
 He blackmails Cooper into helping them, saying that they will destroy Cooper and his wife Charlene if he fails to cooperate.
-Cooper tells Reddington about the situation, and the two attempt to use Cooper's connection to Connolly against the Cabal.
+Cooper tells Reddington about the situation, and the two attempt to use Cooper's connection to Connolly against the cabal.
 When Liz is framed for the assassination of Senator Hawkins, Cooper flatly refuses to cooperate with the Cabal and is placed on administrative leave by Connolly.
 After Liz finds evidence that Cooper's doctor is working for the Cabal, Cooper confronts the man and discovers that the Cabal faked his cancer and that he is not dying.
 After he witnesses Liz's murder of Connolly, he tells her to run, and later turns over his badge.
 Ressler interrogates him to determine his complicity in Connolly's murder but eventually decides to release him.

-In "Marvin Gerard", Cooper is told by Wright that for him to have the charges dropped against him, Cooper not only has to resign but also take a desk job.
+In "Marvin Gerard", Cooper is told by Wright that for him to have the charges dropped against him, Cooper not only has to resign, but also take a desk job.
 Although he reluctantly does, Cooper is determined to help Liz clear her name and investigates Karakurt.
-In "Eli Matchett", Cooper meets with Tom in a Chinese Restaurant and although he can't be trusted, Cooper thinks he's perfect for the job.
+In "Eli Matchett", Cooper meets with Tom in a Chinese restaurant and although he cannot be trusted, Cooper thinks he is perfect for the job.
 He recruits Tom to help investigate Karakurt.
-Later, Tom brings Karakurt to Cooper's house and they are forced to flee with Charlene when the Cabal sends a team to kill Karakurt.
+Later, Tom brings Karakurt to Cooper's house and they are forced to flee with Charlene when the cabal sends a team to kill Karakurt.
 Charlene suggests they hide at their neighbor's cabin, admitting that she had cheated on Cooper with him.